bamason2/ttc066-module/docs/notes/Section_4.md

 $$ f(x_1+x_2)=f(x_1)+f(x_2) \nonumber$$

 Why does the above matter?
 It makes things more simple.
-Four our ODEs it means that the state differential equations for a linear system can always be written as linear combinations of the states and inputs, i.e.;
+For our ODEs it means that the state differential equations for a linear system can always be written as linear combinations of the states and inputs, i.e.;

 $$ \begin{split} &\dot{x}_1=a_{11}x_1+a_{12}x_2+a_{13}x_3+...+b_{11}u_1+b_{12}u_2+...\\
 &\dot{x}_2=a_{21}x_1+a_{22}x_2+a_{23}x_3+...+b_{21}u_1+b_{22}u_2+... \end{split} \nonumber $$